HCInfoDesign/hcinfotech-setup-design-deep-dives/dns-setup/reconf-ddns-current-setup/README.md

 };
 ```

-Key ddns-update-key can be deleted from the file on the secondary nameserver.
+You can delete key ddns-update-key from the file on the secondary nameserver.

 Restart named on secondary